 “Business-as-Usual Scenario” means the set of conditions reasonably expected to occur within the offset project boundary in the absence of the financial incentives provided by offset credits, taking into account all current laws and regulations, as well as current economic and technological trends.

-“Butter” means the product made by gathering the fat of fresh or ripened milk or cream into a mass that also contains a small portion of other milk constituents.
+“Butter” means the product made by gathering the fat of fresh or ripened milk or cream into a mass that also contains a small portion of other milk constituents including nonfat solids.
+Moisture and nonfat solids are essential constituents of butter.

 “Buttermilk” means the low-fat portion of milk or cream remaining after the milk or cream has been churned to make butter.